Welcome Interstate Managers: Recording

-Fountains of Wayne commenced recording their new album without any label support.
+With no label support, Welcome Interstate Managers was recorded with Fountains of Wayne covering all expenses themselves.
 According to drummer Brian Young, "Adam put up the money to do the recording, we converged in a studio in upstate New York, and we didn’t know what to expect.
 We all showed up with basically nothing.
 I had a stick bag, and the engineer mentioned to me, 'You know, it would’ve been a lot cooler if you showed up with nothing at all.'
 We were kind of going through the studio basement, looking for gear and taping stands together.
 It was funny."

 Once the album was finished, Fountains of Wayne signed to S-Curve Records, whose executive vice president, Steve Yegelwel, had first signed the band when he was working as an A&R at Atlantic Records.
 Prior to the album's release, the band went on tour in November 2002 to road test the new material and build up fan anticipation for the new record.

 Release and reception

 The album was met with commercial success and favorable reviews, citing the album's catchy song structures and well-crafted lyrics reflecting struggles of the middle class lifestyle in the American East Coast.
 The album is widely regarded as the band's best effort and a prime example of early 2000s power pop.
 Review aggregating website Metacritic reports a weighted average score of 86 out of 100 based on 24 reviews, indicating "universal acclaim".

-The lead single "Stacy's Mom" was released on May 20, 2003 to popular and critical success.
+The lead single, "Stacy's Mom", was released on May 20, 2003, to popular and critical success.

 "Valley Winter Song" was used in a 2008 L.L.
 Bean Commercial.

 The album was first pressed to vinyl for Record Store Day Black Friday in a limited run in 2020.